ZT Exchange Review – Fees, Supported Countries & Coins, Deposits & Withdrawals

-Yes, the ZT exchange does have a native token and the name is ZTB (ZTB).
-At the time of writing (13th of November 2021), ZTB’s price is $0.3 and it sits at around #6000 in the world as per total market cap.
+Yes, the ZT centralized exchange does have a native token and the name is ZTB (ZTB).
+At the time of writing, ZTB’s price is $0.3 and it sits at around #6000 in the world as per total market cap.

 The total amount of tokens is 210 million and ZT’s team promised never to issue more.
 ZTB is the only special token of the zenith smart chain.
 The coin had its all-time high value back in May (close to $1.60).

 I would consider ZT exchange a safe and secure platform.
 I did not find any negative reviews online regarding the safety of the exchange.
 Some steps that exchange prompts its users to take such as email, or phone verification simply increase the safety and reduce scammers on the exchange.

 Furthermore, you can withdraw any funds from the platform until you go through the KYC (Know Your Customer) verification process.
 This is another positive sign about the exchange.
 I am a big fan of the KYC process since it heavily increases the safety of your account, features availability, and reduces the number of scammers.

 Based on the reviews I found online, ZT exchange has pretty efficient customer support.
 When I navigated through the platform, I noticed it is quite easy to contact them.
 So, efficient and easy-to-reach customer support is something every user wants to see.

 Is ZT exchange legit?
 Well, it is, isn’t it?
 High volume, number of users, presence in the US market are just some of the points that prove how legit ZT is.